-Results consultation survey^a
+Results - consultation survey

-CN undertook a survey to gain information about perceptions of cycling in Newcastle, cycling behaviours, and incentives and barriers to increased cycling.
-Riders and non-riders were encouraged to participate.
-2,383 online surveys were completed by the public, providing insights and feedback on their riding habits, views about safety and their key concerns.
+City of Newcastle undertook a survey to identify current perceptions of cycling in Newcastle, cycling behaviours, incentives to increase cycling, barriers for non-cyclists and to uncover priorities for improvements to safety and maintenance of cycling infrastructure.
+2,383 online surveys were completed by the public, providing insights and feedback on their riding habits, perceptions of cycling safety within the LGA and key barriers to cycling.